The Key Tool Leading the Fleet Safety Revolution

 Currently, an astounding 94-96% of all motor vehicle crashes in the U.S. are caused by human error, according to the National Highway Traffic Safety Administration.
 The overall annual accident rate for commercial fleets is 20%, so measures which improve driver education and driver behavior are critical to improving safety.
 Dash cams that track and quantify unsafe driving, or how effective coaching can be within commercial fleets, are key components of any safety program.
 This is especially important as commercial fleets are driving more, and their mileage on the roads is increasing.

-The evidence shows smart dash cams are already working.
-One company using GPS Insight cam technology reduced their at-fault accidents by 83% over a year.
-That’s fewer drivers who must worry about their jobs, getting medical treatment, or losing time at work.
-Even more importantly, their families didn’t get a call saying they’d been in a car accident.
+The evidence shows smart dash cams are already working resulting in a potential decrease in your insurance premiums.
+One company using GPS Insight ai dash cam technology reduced their at-fault accidents by 83% over a year.
+That’s fewer drivers who must worry about their jobs, getting medical treatment, filing an insurance claim, or losing time at work.
+Even more importantly, their families have a better peace of mind knowing there’s more protection with an AI dash cam.

 The sad truth is that commercial fleets can be targeted by bad actors for at fault accidents.
 Smart cams protect the bottom line of fleets and their drivers.

 According to the Occupational Safety and Health Administration (OSHA), the average cost of an accident is about $16,500.
 And if you consider the accident rate previously discussed at 20% annually, a fleet with 1,000 vehicles, will have 200 accidents on average per year.
-Of course, not all accidents will cost $16,500, some may be less, some are going to be more.
-But as you move into different categories of accidents, like the injury-based crashes or at fault accidents, you can see how quickly the financial impact can grow.
+Of course, not all accidents will cost $16,500, some may be less, and some are going to be more.
+But as you move into different categories of accidents, like injury-based collisions or at-fault accidents, you can see how quickly the financial impact can grow.

 Will Drivers Warm up to Cameras?

-Dash cam technology remains relatively new to drivers, and misunderstandings remain, but drivers are beginning to recognize their importance.
-Initially, many drivers feared the data would be used in a punitive fashion, penalizing drivers for any violation, but that’s not the case with most companies working with GPS Insight.
-However, fleet operations need to understand that this perception still exists and educate on the true benefits the technology offers drivers.
-When organizations demonstrate a sincere desire to prioritize driver safety, they can earn driver trust and accelerate adoption of this critical technology.
+Dash cam technology remains relatively new to drivers, and misunderstandings remain, but drivers are beginning to recognize their importance and functionality.
+Initially, many drivers feared driver-facing camera data would be used in a punitive fashion, penalizing drivers for any violation like unsafe driving or other driving events.
+That’s not the case with most companies working with GPS Insight.
+However, fleet management needs to understand that this perception still exists and educate on the true benefits the camera system offers drivers.
+When organizations demonstrate a sincere desire to prioritize driver safety, they can earn driver trust and accelerate the adoption of this critical technology.

-GPS Insight customers report that smart cams have been used to help release drivers from an accident site based on footage of the camera provided.
-And that single event positively affected culture within the organization based on how it supported and defended drivers.
+GPS Insight customers report that AI dash cams have been used to help release drivers from an accident site based on provided video clips, saved directly on an SD card.
+And that single event positively affected culture and reduced risky driving behavior within the organization based on how it supported and defended drivers.
 But without that information, and without that context, it’s been difficult in the past.
 We’ve begun to hear a tremendous amount of feedback around the fact that drivers recognize that this technology can help improve the way that they drive their vehicle safely, which is something that they, too, care deeply about.

 Smart cameras are made for fleet operations.
 They provide immediate return on investment, protect the bottom line and the lives and well-being of their greatest assets – their drivers.
+It’s an all in one resource designed to help improve safe driving through in cab alerts and help managers optimize fleet tracking by viewing the recorded dash cam footage.
+This software even includes a night vision section for drivers on long travels.
 As safety becomes an ever more important determinant of successful fleet management, smart cameras will play a leading role in shaping a more efficient and safer road environment.